-27 Operating Lease
+29 Operating Lease

 Office premise of the Company have been taken on operating lease basis.
 The lease rent paid during the year Rs.
-1.06 million (March 31, 2020: Rs.
+0.07 million (March 31, 2021 : Rs.
 1.06 million).
 This operating lease agreement is cancellable by giving short period notice by either of the parties to the agreement.

-28 Trade dues to MSME
+30 Trade dues to MSME

-There are no Micro and Small Enterprises, to whom the company owes dues, which are outstanding for more than 45 days at the balance sheet date.
+There are no Micro and Small Enterprises as defined in the Micro, Small and Medium Enterprises Development Act, 2006 to whom the company owes dues, which are outstanding for more than 45 days at the balance sheet date.
 This is based on the information available with the company.